sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 # Store State
 - Terraform uses Persistent state data to keep track of the resources it manages.
-- Everyone working with a given collection of infrastructure resources must be able to access the asme state data.(s)
+- Everyone working with a given collection of infrastructure resources must be able to access the asme state data.(shared stat)